electric-eloquence/fepper-npm/excludes/profiles/main/source/_patterns/04-pages/01-project-leads.md

 `source/_patterns`.

 Fepper also gives Editors the ability to edit Markdown files directly in the UI.
-Click the eyeball icon on the right side of the menu.
+Click the eyeball icon on the right side of the top menu.
 Then click "CODE".
 By default, the Code Viewer shows the Feplet pane.
 You can view the Feplet code of the pattern, and even navigate through the linked tags.
 Click on the "Markdown" tab and if the pattern has an associated `.md` file, its Markdown will be